GesangPJ/gtacheatdb/README.md

 **PlayStaion** and PlayStation-related trademarks are the property of Sony Interactive Entertainment Inc.

 **NINTENDO SWITCH** and Nintendo-related trademarks are the property of Nintendo Co., Ltd.

+All trademarks and copyrights are the property of their respective owners.